danielljeon/docs/notes/machine_learning.md

 models treat parameters and predictions as probability distributions, which express both estimates and uncertainty.

+In essence, Bayesian learning combines:

+- Prior knowledge (what we believed before seeing data).
+- Observed evidence (new data or measurements).

+This is used to produce:

+- Posterior knowledge (updated beliefs).

 Bayes' Theorem is a rule for updating a belief about something (a hypothesis) after observing new evidence.
 Bayes theorem is given by: